 The campground offers clean bathrooms with hot showers and fresh water.

 Tickfaw State Park

-With only 30 spots for camping set-up, Tickfaw State Park in Springfield is one of the smallest parks on this list; however, it is also one of the best.
+With only 30 spots for camping set-up, Tickfaw State Park in Springfield is one of the smallest parks on this list; however, it is also one of the best camping spots in Louisiana.
 What makes Tickfaw so interesting is that, despite its size, it is home to four unique ecosystems.